less/less-docs/content/usage/using-less-in-the-browser.md

 ### Setting Options

-You can set options either programmatically, by setting them on a less object before the script tag - this then effects all initial link tags and programmatic usage of less.
+You can set options either programmatically, by setting them on a `less` object before the script tag - this then effects all initial link tags and programmatic usage of Less.

 ```html
 <script>